General

 Existing NPPL Medical Declaration holders

-If you have already made a Medical Declaration under the previous NPPL system that is counter-signed by your GP (Article 73A of the ANO 2009) and made before 25 August 2016, this certificate was only valid for a maximum of five years and therefore not beyond 25 August 2021.
+If you have made a Medical Declaration under the previous NPPL system that is counter-signed by your GP (Article 73A of the ANO 2009) and made before 25 August 2016, this certificate was only valid for a maximum of five years and therefore not beyond 25 August 2021.
 All such pilots will be required to make a new Pilot Medical Declaration using the online CELLMA system.

 The previous GP counter-signed declaration is no longer available.